leaf-node/swirlnet/VS-NEAT.md

 swirlnet gives you flexible options through seven probability settings.

-* Firstly, you have the option of of using these settings to disable the special inheritence rules for gene disablement.
+* Firstly, you have the option of of using these settings to disable the special inheritance rules for gene disablement.

-    * This causes disablement and enablement to be inherited along with connection weight according to the gene inheritence rules.
+    * This causes disablement and enablement to be inherited along with connection weight according to the gene inheritance rules.

 * You can set gene disablement status to always be inherited from the gene of the fitter parent, along with other structural differences.